 In April 2019, PSEG Power's Salem 1, Salem 2 and Hope Creek nuclear plants were awarded ZECs by the BPU.
 Pursuant to a process established by the BPU, ZECs are purchased from selected nuclear plants and recovered through a non-bypassable distribution charge in the amount of \$0.004 per kilowatt-hour (KWh) used (which is equivalent to approximately \$10 per megawatt hour (MWh) generated in payments to selected nuclear plants (ZEC payment)).
-Each nuclear plant is expected to receive ZEC revenue for approximately three years, through May 2022,
+Each nuclear plant received ZEC revenue for approximately three years, through May 2022.
+That first eligibility period related to the award of ZECs from the April 2019 BPU Order has concluded.

-In April 2021, PSEG Power's Salem 1, Salem 2 and Hope Creek nuclear plants were awarded ZECs for the three-year eligibility period starting June 2022 at the same approximate \$10 per MWh received during the current ZEC period through May 2022 referenced above.
-As a result, each nuclear plant is expected to receive ZEC revenue for an additional three years starting June 2022.
-The terms and conditions of this April 2021 ZEC award are the same as the current ZEC period as discussed above.
+In April 2021, PSEG Power's Salem 1, Salem 2 and Hope Creek nuclear plants were awarded ZECs for the three-year eligibility period starting June 2022 at the same approximate \$10 per MWh received during the prior ZEC period through May 2022 referenced above.
+As a result, each nuclear plant is receiving ZEC revenue for an additional three years starting June 2022.
+The terms and conditions of this April 2021 ZEC award are the same as the ZEC period through May 2022.
+In May 2021, the New Jersey Division of Rate Counsel filed an appeal with the New Jersey Appellate Division of the BPU's April 2021 decision.
+PSEG cannot predict the outcome of this matter.

 The award of ZECs attaches certain obligations, including an obligation to repay the ZECs in the event that a plant ceases operations during the period that it was awarded ZECs, subject to certain exceptions specified in the ZEC legislation.
 PSEG Power has and will continue to recognize revenue monthly as the nuclear plants generate electricity and satisfy their performance obligations.
 Further, the ZEC payment may be adjusted by the BPU at any time to offset environmental or fuel diversity payments that a selected nuclear plant may receive from another source.
-For instance, the New Jersey Division of Rate Counsel (New Jersey Rate Counsel), in written comments filed with the BPU, has advocated for the BPU to offset market benefits resulting from New Jersey's rejoining the Regional Greenhouse Gas Initiative from the ZEC payment.
-PSEG intends to vigorously defend against these arguments.
-Due to its preliminary nature, PSEG cannot predict the outcome of this matter.